Homological mirror symmetry for curves of higher genus: Generalities on Fukaya categories

-Consider some connected Lagrangian submanifold of $M,$ i.e. just simple closed curve $L\subset M.$ Let $\sigma:L\to S(TM)_{|L}$ be the natural section for some choice of orientation on $L.$ The curve $L$ is called balanced if $\int_L \sigma^*\theta=0.$ This property does not depend on the orientation on $L.$ Contractible curves can not be balanced.
-Every other isotopy class of curves in $M$ contains a balanced representative, which is unique up to Hamiltonian isotopy.
+Consider some connected Lagrangian submanifold in $M,$ i.e. just a connected closed curve $L\subset M.$ Denote by $\sigma:L\to S(TM)_{|L}$ the natural section, corresponding to some choice of orientation on $L.$ A curve $L$ is called balanced if $\int_L \sigma^*\theta=0.$ This property does not depend on the choice of orientation on $L.$ All contractible curves are not balanced.
+Further, if $L$ is not contractible, then it is isotopic to some balanced curve $L'.$ Moreover, such $L'$ is unique up to Hamiltonian isotopy.